nmach418/Project-1/README.md

 ## State Capital Quiz

+### Description
-### The purpose of the State Capital Quiz application is to gamify the process of learning the 50 U.S State Capaitals.
+The purpose of the State Capital Quiz application is to gamify the process of learning the names of the 50 U.S State Capitals.

 ### Features